 All visitors to Mali are required to have a vaccination certificate for yellow fever.
-It is also recommended that precautions against meningitis (particularly if travelling between February and April), malaria and cholera be taken.
-Bottled water is available and food should be thoroughly cooked.
+It is also recommended that precautions against meningitis (particularly if travelling between February and April), malaria, and cholera be taken.
+Bottled water is available and recommended, if not available, be sure that water is boiled and avoid ice in drinks.
+Food should be thoroughly cooked.
 Medical facilities are limited, especially outside of Bamako, and basic medicines might not be available.
 Travellers are advised to bring a personal supply of medicines with them.
 Comprehensive medical insurance is essential; serious medical problems will require air evacuation outside of the country.

 View information on diseases:

 Become our Mali Travel Expert